Intel Process Roadmap Through 2025: Renamed Process Nodes, Angstrom Era Begins

 And the third-party foundries are winning the marketing wars.
 However, in the real world, a plethora of factors influence the economics and performance of a process node, such as transistor density, peak performance, performance per watt, different types of logic/circuits, SRAM density, and so on.

 Intel's missteps with its 10nm node, which caused a string of '+' revisions and the delay of three following nodes, exacerbated the node naming issue as Intel ceded its process leadership to TSMC.
 Now, depending on when TSMC first ships its 3nm process, the company leads Intel by either one or two process nodes.
 That's particularly painful for Intel because while its process tech does lag TSMC, its naming lags, too, falsely amplifying the extent of TSMCs lead.
-Intel's 10nm is more analogous to TSMC's 7nm, and Intel's 7nm is comparable to TSMC's 5nm.
+Currently, based on transistor density, Intel's 10nm is more analogous to TSMC's 7nm, and Intel's 7nm is comparable to TSMC's 5nm, so a naming adjustment makes sense.

 Intel also shared some supporting quotes (in the album above) that point to others in the industry pointing out that node naming no longer has any correlation to the actual tech.
 (One of Intel's supporting quotes in the slide above says Intel 7nm is close to TSMC 3nm, but take that with a grain of salt.)